Haitian Army

-Originating from the Army of Saint-Domingue (1791–1803), then the Indigenous Army (1803–1915), the Haitian National Army (French: Armée National d'Haiti; Haitian Creole: Lame Nasyonal d'Ayiti) is the land component of the Armed Forces of Haiti.
+Originating from the Army of Saint-Domingue (1791–1803), then the Indigenous Army (1803–1915), the Haitian Army (French: Armée d'Haiti; Haitian Creole: Lame d'Ayiti) is the land component of the Armed Forces of Haiti.
 It is the largest branch of the armed forces since its reinstatement in 2017 by then President Jovenel Moïse.

+History

+Korean War

+During the Korean War, the Haitian Army sent a small contigent of combat troops, likely embedded with U.S. troops as part of the United Nations Police action against the communist forces of North Korea and China.
+As a result, Haitian Colonel Roger Villedrouin was the recipient of the Legion of Merit.

 Former organization

 Small Arms/Artillery/Armored vehicles

 The equipment of the last standing army, most of it from the United States, was taken by the US Army in the 1990s during Operation Uphold Democracy or sold shortly after: